filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 ## DAG store troubleshooting

-In case anything goes wrong with the DAG store, you can always remove the `dagStore` directory and restart your miner.
+If there are any problems related to the DAG store, you can safely stop the node, remove the `dagStore` directory from the repository and restart your miner.
+It will re-register all active deals in the `dagStore` directory from scratch on startup.